Administration Through CLI Console

 create_task_type --task_type=<task_type_name> --source_image=<source_image_url> --capabilities=<commands> --cpu=<number> --memory=<number>

-• --source_image - (required) provide the public registry entry for the container (make sure to include the image version, e.g. ":latest".
+- (required) provide the public registry entry for the container (make sure to include the image version, e.g. ":latest".--capabilities

-• --cpu - (required) amount of cpu units reserved for the task.
+- (required) amount of cpu units reserved for the task.
 This parameter maps to CpuShares in the Create a container section of the Docker Remote API and the --cpu-shares option to docker run.
 The number of CPU units is linked with the amount of memory allocated for the container.
-See the Task Size section of Amazon's Task definition parameters for more information about allocating CPU units and memory.
+See the Task Size section of Amazon's Task definition parameters for more information about allocating CPU units and memory.--memory

-• --memory - (required) a number that represents the amount (in MiB) of memory to present to the container.
+- (required) a number that represents the amount (in MiB) of memory to present to the container.
 If your container attempts to exceed the memory specified here, the container is killed.
 This parameter maps to Memory in the Create a container section of the Docker Remote API and the --memory option to docker run.
 The amount of memory allocated is linked with the number of CPU units for the container.
 See the Task Size section of Amazon's Task definition parameters documentation for more information about allocating CPU units and memory.

 Delete a task type